leitianjian/jabref/README.md

 3. Nobody claims that.

 #### [#6180](https://github.com/JabRef/jabref/issues/6180) Groups panel does not keep size when resizing window
-1. moderate difficulty for us.
+1. Moderate difficulty for us.
 2. User requirement.

+#### [#5633](https://github.com/JabRef/jabref/issues/5633) File annotations should be parsed if a file is attached
+1. It makes sense to understand user iteration and listen mechanism better.
+2. Normal priority and moderate difficulty.

 ## Test scenario